Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Jam! – Creative Breakfast & Brunch Hotspot

 Jam! is downtown’s most popular brunch spot, and the wait on weekends proves it.
 Expect playful takes on breakfast like lemon curd pancakes or breakfast tacos with house salsas.
-Coffee is strong and refilled often, but if you want to avoid the line, show up before 9 a.m. or go on a weekday.
+Coffee is strong and refilled often, but if you want to avoid the line, show up before 9 a.m.
+Even on the weekdays you’ll see a line waiting to get into Jam!

 Nova Café – Classic Bozeman Brunch with a Funky Vibe